-First commercial 5G networks are launched everywhere, Europe USA, Korea.
-Recently many operators announced the commercial start of 5G networks, some of them, like Swisscom in Switzerland, even promised to deliver countrywide coverage till the end of 2019.
+The first commercial 5G networks are launched everywhere, Europe USA, and Korea.
+Recently many operators announced the commercial start of 5G networks.
+Some of them, like Swisscom in Switzerland, even promised to deliver countrywide coverage till the end of 2019.
 Things are happening, but what about 5G SA?

 Based on these announcements I asked myself the question.
-Does it mean 5G technology if fully capable, does it delivers all that was promised by standards?
+Does it mean 5G technology is fully capable, does it delivers all that was promised by standards?

-To be first, to deliver first base station, cover some city, deliver first modem, first phone, is it just a pure marketing buzz word to show who is defining the leader board or real winner in the race?
+To be first, to deliver the first base station, cover some city, deliver first modem, first phone, is it just marketing?
+To show who is defining the leaderboard or the real winner in the race?

-To find the answers to my questions, we shall understand what are the services which were building blocks of 5G standard and how it differs from 4G or 3G networks.
+To find the answers to my questions, we shall understand what are services building a 5G network.
+We need also to understand how it differs from 4G or 3G networks.